-- Taking a still picture

-- Shooting video

-- Deleting the image you just shot

-- Turning on the flash

-- Recording yourself

-- Perusing your pics

-- Sharing pictures and videos

-- Editing images

-The second thing that Alexander Graham Bell thought of, right after the busy signal, was the camera phone.
+IN THIS CHAPTER Taking a still picture Shooting video Deleting the image you just shot Turning on the flash Recording yourself Perusing your pics Sharing pictures and videos Editing images he second thing that Alexander Graham Bell thought of, right after the busy signal, was the camera phone.
 Sadly, it proved somewhat impractical because cameras and phones of the 1890s weren't really portable.
 And it was difficult to talk on the phone and hold still for 60 seconds to get the best exposure.